emorynlp/StreamSide/README.md

 # StreamSide

-StreamSide is an AMR annotation tool developed by Emory University in collaboration with Brandeis University.
+StreamSide is an annotation toolkit developed by Emory University.

+* Graph Annotator: build semantic networks out of plain text.